shubh1176/intelligent-ids-system/README.md

 This project uses the [CICIDS2017 dataset](https://www.unb.ca/cic/datasets/ids-2017.html), a widely recognized dataset for network intrusion detection research.

-- **Contents**:
-  - Labeled network flows
-  - Packet payloads
-  - Preprocessed CSV files for machine learning applications
 - **Usage**:
   - The dataset must be downloaded and appropriately preprocessed before use in the IDS.

 ### Citation

-If you use this code or the CICIDS2017 dataset, please cite the following paper:

 ```bibtex
 @inproceedings{sharafaldin2018toward,